House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pikrepo

 A bench vise will work as a third hand to hold the steel, making it easier to work on and shape the knife.
 This tool is especially helpful since knives are so small.
-Look for a bench vise that is a 360-degree swivel base adjustment, allowing you to change the position of the work.
-To work a bench vise, place the mouth upwards so that it holds the blade into the air, making it easier to access.
+Look for a bench vise that has a 360-degree swivel base adjustment, which allows you to change the position of the work.
+To work a bench vise, place the mouth upwards to hold the blade upright, making it easier to access.

-Keep in mind to practice good safety precautions when using a bench vise.
-Since the blade is in the air, this setup can be very dangerous.
-Walk slowly and do not leave the blade in the air when you are not working on it.
+Keep in mind to practice safety precautions when using a bench vise.
+This setup can be very dangerous since the blade is in the air.
+Walk slowly, and do not leave the blade in the vise when you are not working on it.

 11. Clamps